 M/s.
 A.K.
-Jain & Associates, Secretarial Auditors have mentioned in their report that the Company has belatedly filed the Financial Statement for the Quarter ended 31.03.2020 and 30.06.2020 as required Regulation 33 of the SEBI(LODR)Regulations, 2015.
+Jain & Associates, Secretarial Auditors have mentioned in their report that the Company has belatedly filed the Financial Statement for the Quarter & Year ended 31.03.2021 as per Regulation 33 of the SEBI (LODR) Regulations, 2015.

-The Board took note of the Subject matter of Non-Compliance identified and indicated by the Stock Exchange with respect to the said non-compliance and discussed about the challenges posed by the pandemic in general and more particularly about the Covid-19 situation.
+The company has paid the amount of fine levied by the Stock Exchange and the Board also took note of the Subject matter of Non-Compliance identified and indicated by the Stock Exchange with respect to the said non-compliance and discussed about the challenges posed by the pandemic in general and submitted their comments to the Stock Exchange.
+The request for waiver was also submitted by the Company.